reactjs/server-components-demo/README.md

 This demo uses Postgres.
 First, follow its [installation link](https://wiki.postgresql.org/wiki/Detailed_installation_guides) for your platform.

 Alternatively, you can check out this [fork](https://github.com/pomber/server-components-demo/) which will let you run the demo app without needing a database.
 However, you won't be able to execute SQL queries (but fetch should still work).
+There is also [another fork](https://github.com/prisma/server-components-demo) that uses Prisma with SQLite, so it doesn't require additional setup.

 The below example will set up the database for this app, assuming that you have a UNIX-like platform: